ariannamethod/arianna_method_anchor_protocol/README.md

 🔹 This is not just a Linux kernel.
 Arianna Core is a compact AI-first kernel framework.

+## Hardware Requirements

+The kernel and userland target generic x86_64 CPUs.
+GPU drivers and libraries are omitted, so the system runs entirely on CPU hardware.

 ## Continuous Integration

 The CI pipeline builds the kernel and boots it in QEMU using only CPU resources.
 GPU devices and drivers are absent, and QEMU